The Archive.

 sunshine.
 There was a thin line of people snaking their way to the centre.
 People were huddled on the ground right across the very cramped, huge arena.
 Clouds of dope smoke permeated the air and flagons of cider, bottles and cans of beer and wine were being passed around in all directions.
 Unfortunately, these were occasionally being used as incentives for people who were blocking the view of the stage to sit down.
 I saw a couple of people getting smashed in the face, including one unfortunate bloke who was perched in a tree with his girlfriend - not much that he could do in the circumstances.
 I sat down just behind and to one side of a large oak tree and suddenly realised that I was in dire need of the toilet, which was about 20 feet to my right.
 Every time I stood up to go, I was pelted with flying beer cans, so after several attempts, I gave up.
 Somehow, I managed to hold out until 1.30 or so, when the Stones finally left the stage. |

-Hot Tuna were playing by the time we entered and found a place to park
+Hot Tuna were playing by the time we entered and found a

-my mind was "Rock Me Baby".
+stood out in my mind was "Rock Me Baby".

 Next up ( I believe ) was Todd Rundgren's Utopia who delivered a storming